 Supplement Forms: Is One Type of Pill Better Than Another?

-Vitamins and nutritional supplements come in several distinct forms from tablets, capsules and softgels to gummies, liquids and powders.
-While marketers often use supplement form to differentiate and make the product more appealing to consumers in their advertising, form is actually driven by a number of important factors.
+Vitamins and nutritional supplements come in many forms — tablets, capsules, softgels, gummies, liquids, and powders.
+While marketers often use the supplement form to differentiate their product from the competition, this form is actually driven by several important factors.

-The form in which a supplement is manufactured is primarily determined by the active ingredients themselves, as well as the systems in the body receiving their benefits.
+The form in which a supplement is manufactured is primarily determined by the active ingredients themselves, as well as how they’re intended to be delivered and tolerated in the body.
 Considerations may include:

 - Stability